Putin puts Medvedev in charge of Russia's ruling party

 Putin won the presidency by a comfortable margin despite the protests, which were also fuelled by dismay among some Russians at his Kremlin return.

-United Russia has always been less popular than Putin himself and opposition leaders have capitalized on scandals and public perception of corruption among the ruling elite.
+United Russia has always been less popular than Putin himself and opposition leaders have capitalised on scandals and public perception of corruption among the ruling elite.

 "Any signals of incompetence or corruption among officials who are United Russia members should be met with the harshest party decisions," Putin said.
 "The party must not tolerate those who violate justice or the dignity of citizens."